 The definition of “career” is in major transition.
 Forget staying with a company until your golden anniversary; many millennials don’t stay with a company long enough to celebrate even one anniversary.

 Over the past few months, I’ve been talking to millennials and leaders at companies and universities about the new path to career success for young professionals.
-I’ve identified two intriguing trends for 2016.
+I’ve identified two intriguing trends.

 We’re All Working in the Gig Economy Now